deccer/CMake-Glfw-OpenGL-Template/README.md

 - for VSCode the `CMake Tools` extension from Microsoft
 - a compiler of your choice (Clang, GCC, MSVC)

+Make sure to run `git submodule update --init --recursive` upon cloning the repository to ensure that Deccer's Cubes are included.

 ## Assumptions

 This project template assumes the following things